Communication services sector reshuffle: Effects per Sector

-This sector reclassification was created to boost the trading volume of the S&P 500 by twenty billion dollars in shares.
+This sector reclassification was created to boost the volume of transactions in the S&P 500 by twenty billion dollars in shares.
 Each sector was affected in different ways due to certain powerhouse companies leaving the sector, causing the significance of other companies in that sector to rise.
 Overall, more than 26 companies in three different sectors were affected by this reshuffling into the new Communication Services sector.
 First, the Telecommunications Services sector, which only takes up two percent of the S&P 500 Indices, basically dissipated and the companies in this sector, such as Verizon, AT&T and CenturyLink moved into the larger Communications Services sector.
 Next, thirteen companies from the Consumer Discretionary Sector such as CBS, Disney, Netflix, Comcast and 21st Century Fox moved into the Communications Services sector.
 The weight of this sector on the S&P 500 decreased from about thirteen percent to nearly ten percent.
 On top of these changes, the Information Technology sector suffered the biggest decrease in weight on the S&P 500 due to the shift of powerhouse companies into this new Communications Services sector.
 With the departure of the giant tech companies Facebook and Alphabet, the Information Technology sector lost about five percent of its weight on the S&P 500, decreasing from over twenty-six percent to about twenty-one percent.